qihangsun1998/qihangsun1998.github.io/index.md

 nav_order: 1
 ---

-From Summer 2024, I will be a postdoc at the University of Lille, in France.
+I am a CNRS postdoc at l'Université de Lille, Laboratoire Paul Painlevé, working with Dr. [Danylo Radchenko].

 I get my Ph.D. in Mathematics in 2024 at the University of Illinois, Urbana-Champaign (UIUC) under the supervision of Professor [Scott Ahlgren].